WE ARE OPEN AND LENDING

 Understand that having two merchant cash advances simultaneously is considered stacking.

-FAQs about stacking include: Is it a sound financial decision?
+Is stacking a sound financial decision

 What are the pros and cons?
 Can I use the proceeds any way I want?
 How do lenders view this type of investment?
 What factors do I take into consideration before attempting this strategy?